There is no Watch covering my area, how do I set one up?

 Changes in Watch Membership

-- The Watch representative needs to maintain an up to date list of Members and it is the responsibility of each Member to inform their Watch Representative of changes in membership or contact details etc.
+- The Watch Coordinator needs to maintain an up to date list of Members and it is the responsibility of each Member to inform their Watch Coordinator of changes in membership or contact details etc.

-- The Watch representative is responsible for keeping the Area Coordinator and the Membership Secretary informed of changes in Watch representation.
+- The Watch Coordinator is responsible for keeping the Area Coordinator and the Membership Secretary informed of changes in Watch coordination.

 This can be achieved by any or all of the following: